ungoogled-software/ungoogled-chromium/README.md

 * [Bromite](//github.com/bromite/bromite)
 * [Iridium Browser](//iridiumbrowser.de/)
 * The users for testing and debugging, [contributing code](//github.com/Eloston/ungoogled-chromium/graphs/contributors), providing feedback, or simply using ungoogled-chromium in some capacity.

+## Related Projects

+List of known projects that fork or use changes from ungoogled-chromium:

+* [Bromite](//github.com/bromite/bromite) (Borrows some patches.
+Features builds for Android)
+* [ppc64le fork](//github.com/leo-lb/ungoogled-chromium) (Fork with changes to build for ppc64le CPUs)

 ## License